Juanto Ortuño: Club career

 On 9 April 2015, Juanto terminated his contract with the Catalans and joined UCAM Murcia CF in the third division hours later.
 On 14 July, he signed with second-tier side Llagostera; in the following transfer window, however, he was released, and moved to Portugal after agreeing to a one-and-a-half-year deal with C.F.
 Os Belenenses.
 He made his Primeira Liga debut on 24 January, replacing Rafael Amorim at half-time and scoring in a 3–3 draw against Vitória S.C. at the Estádio do Restelo.

 Juanto joined SD Ponferradina on 9 August 2016, after cutting ties with Belenenses.
-On 4 January 2017 he left by mutual consent, and returned to his previous club the following day.
+On 4 January 2017 he left by mutual consent, and returned to his previous club the next day.

+Juanto left Belenenses on 2 January 2018, and returned to his country with Lleida Esportiu two days later.
+He moved to fellow second-tier team Córdoba CF on 29 June 2019, signing for CD Castellón in the same league the following 8 January.

+Juanto helped the Valencians to promote with eight goals in just 12 matches, but was sparingly used afterwards.
+On 22 June 2022, he agreed to a contract at Primera Federación side CD Eldense, achieving another promotion as the latter returned to division two after 59 years; he scored the decisive goal in the playoffs, equalising the 3–3 extra time draw against Real Madrid Castilla in the second leg of the final (4–4 aggregate).

+On 30 June 2025, Ortuño signed a two-year deal with AD Ceuta FC.

 Personal life

 Juanto's older brother, Alfredo, was also a footballer and a forward.
 He too was brought up at Albacete.